 Bitstamp’s fee structure is fairly complicated compared to other exchanges, yet its deposit and withdrawal charges nonetheless remain cheap compared to many rivals.

-Cryptocurrency deposits and withdrawals are free.
-The only exception to this is when customers withdraw bitcoin using BitGo Instant – which costs 0.1% of the amount being transferred – and when they withdraw Ripple IOUs, which costs 0.2% of the transferred amount.
+Cryptocurrency deposits are free, while withdrawals incur a fixed network fee which differs per cryptocurrency being withdrawn.
+An exception to this is when customers withdraw bitcoin using BitGo Instant – which costs 0.1% of the amount being transferred – and when they withdraw Ripple IOUs, which costs 0.2% of the transferred amount.

-As for trading fees, Bitstamps charges sit somewhere in the middle compared to other exchanges.
-Its trade fees start at 0.25%, for all trades made by users with a 30-day volume less than $20,000.
+As for trading fees, Bitstamp charges sit somewhere in the middle compared to other exchanges.
+Its trade fees start at 0.50%, for all trades made by users with a 30-day volume of less than $10,000.